gridcentric/cobalt/nova/novaclient/README.md

     launched_server = wait_for_status(launched_server, "ACTIVE")
     novaclient.servers.delete(launched_server)

-    # Wait some time before attempting to discard.
-We need to ensure
-    # that the launched instances have been deleted.
+    # W need to ensure that the launched instances have been deleted before discarding
-    time.sleep(10)
+    # the blessed instance.
+    wait_until_gone(launched_server2)
+    wait_until_gone(launched_server)

+    # Delete the original server.
+Note we can delete this server
+    # and keep the blessed one around.
+    server.delete()

     # Discard the blessed server
     blessed_server.discard()

-    # Delete the original server
-    server.delete()